- Get Our Free Newsletter!

 - Subscribe Today!

-by Rebecca Nickols This past week, my husband and I headed for our local county fair, the Ozark Empire Fair.
+Rebecca Nickols Photos by author This past week, my husband and I headed for our local county fair, the Ozark Empire Fair.
 My main objective was eating lunch at Rudy’s BBQ; a family operated restaurant that’s been a regular fixture at the fair for over 60 years.
-This is not your typical fair-food; it’s slow-cooked authentic barbecue that’s only available […]Read more »
+This is not your typical fair-food; it’s slow-cooked authentic barbecue that’s […]Read more »

-by Jennifer Burcke If you read the Community Chickens e-newsletter on a weekly basis, you’ve probably seen the great collection of posts that discuss gardening with your chickens.
+by Jennifer Burcke Photos by author If you read the Community Chickens e-newsletter on a weekly basis, you’ve probably seen the great collection of posts that discuss gardening with your chickens.
 Fellow contributor Rebecca Nickols wrote a four-part series that includes a wealth of information regarding the subject.
-I have enjoyed reading the other contributors’ accounts of their […]Read more »
+I have enjoyed reading the other contributors’ […]Read more »